Building an Ian Farrier designed

 The idea of a large wet layup done by hand with a squeegee just freaks me

-materials, all new for
+materials, which were all new for

-is unusual and rare.
+laborious.
 Nevertheless, for me this led to a building method with which I

 am able to